bdpdx/nestjs-jwe/README.md

 7. Run the app in dev mode as described below

-8. Open a terminal and connect to the NestJS server, then issue curl commands to test things out.
+8. Open a terminal and connect to the NestJS server, then use loginLocal.sh to test it.

+9. 2025.04.29: I added Firebase support today.
+To use it change DB_DIALECT='firebase' in .env then
+    - create a firebase app
+    - enable firebase admin for the app (the nest app only uses the firebase admin configuration)
+    - save the firebase service account json to .ignored/firebase-service-account.json
+    - copy the firebase api key from the main app config and save it to .ignored/firebase-api-key (this is so loginFirebase.sh works)
+    - go into the app settings and enable cloud firestore
+    - test with loginFirebase.sh

 ```bash
 # first, test the login endpoint to get a JWT or JWE: